Wreck of 17th-century royal warship found off UK coast

 Artifacts rescued from the wreck include clothes, shoes, navigational equipment and many wine bottles.
 One bottle bears a seal with the crest of the Legge family — the ancestors of George Washington, the first U.S president.
 The crest was a forerunner to the Stars and Stripes flag.

-An exhibition is planned next spring at Norwich Castle Museum and Art Gallery to display the finds from the wreck and share ongoing research.
+An exhibition is planned next spring at Norwich Castle Museum and Art Gallery to display finds from the wreck and share ongoing research.